Will you write for me?

 - 13 Books from the Mythic Midwest

-And finally, here is a collection of pieces about writers whose work I especially love: Robin Black, Elena Ferrante, John Steinbeck, George Herriman, Muriel Rukeyser, Jane Austen (see also, and also), Norman Mailer, William Styron, Rainer Maria Rilke, Carla Speed McNeil (see also), Kim Stanley Robinson, Bonnie Jo Campbell, Alice Walker, Flannery O’Connor, Vladimir Nabokov, and Toni Morrison (see also).
+And finally, here is a collection of pieces about writers whose work I especially like: Elena Ferrante, John Steinbeck, George Herriman, Muriel Rukeyser, Jane Austen (see also, and also), Hania Yanagihara, Norman Mailer, William Styron, Rainer Maria Rilke, Carla Speed McNeil (see also), Kim Stanley Robinson, Bonnie Jo Campbell, Alice Walker, Flannery O’Connor, Vladimir Nabokov, and Toni Morrison (see also).

 And, also, Alexander Maksik, Adam Thirlwell, Sherman Alexie, Jane Kenyon, Audre Lorde, Truman Capote, Betty Friedan, Stephen King, James Baldwin, Hilary Mantel, Herman Melville, Shaun Tan, Wendy Wasserstein, Charles D’Ambrosio, Leonard Gardner, Virginia Woolf, Maurice Manning, George Orwell, and a number of writers in the African Writers Series.